 Add stock and second half of butter, and let reduce by half, about 4 minutes.

-When sauce is thick and mushrooms have cooked down to about half their size, remove from heat and top with second half of cilantro and fresh grated parmesan cheese.
+When sauce is thick and mushrooms have cooked down to about half their size, remove from heat and top with second half of parsley and fresh grated parmesan cheese.

 Serve hot with steak, fish, chicken, or your favorite meal!